hugomg/scfgc/README.md

 Commands
 --------

+First of all, go to my [github releases page](https://github.com/hugomg/scfgc/releases) to download the executable for the scfg compiler.

 A command consists of a command name followed by zero or more arguments.
 The argument list extends until the next newline.